One-sheet Guidance on Key Export Control Topics

 - OCEC performs a review and analyzes whether it is feasible for research to proceed

 - OCEC formulates a recommendation to a standing faculty committee that reviews the application and makes a decision on whether the project can proceed

 - If the project can proceed, a management plan is implemented to ensure compliance with the export regulations

 - OCEC monitors the project for compliance with the management plan

-Find additional information about the process of requesting approval for conducting restricted research on USC’s Office of Research website: https://research.usc.edu/international-research/
+Find additional information about the process of requesting approval for conducting restricted research on USC’s Department of Contracts and Grants website: https://dcg.usc.edu/international-research/

 Are there any other reasons why information is not subject to export control regulations?